MISSION STATEMENT

 Other information

-Children in Year 2 and Year 6 will have more homework in their run up to the statutory testing in May.
+Children in year 6 will have additional homework in their run up to the statutory testing in May.
+This also support with the transition to high school where children are expected to carry out nightly homework for up to 2 hours a night.

 Please encourage your child to learn at home in a positive way.
 Think very carefully about the praise and critism you give.
 It can be very damaging to constantly tell children they are doing something wrong.